Japanese companies such as Sony and Bandai Namco are incorporating winter bonuses into base salaries as part of their strategy to draw in new talent

-Sony and Bandai Namco have eliminated employee bonuses in Japan to facilitate an increase in base salaries.
+Sony and Bandai Namco have decided to eliminate employee bonuses in Japan, opting instead to enhance base salaries.

 Japanese flag